michaelx/Shaarli/doc/md/Upgrade-and-migration.md

 ## Troubleshooting

-If the solutions provided here don't work, please open an issue specifying which version you're upgrading from and to.
+If the solutions provided here don't work, see [Troubleshooting](Troubleshooting.md) and/or open an issue specifying which version you're upgrading from and to.

-### You must specify an integer as a key

-In `v0.8.1` we changed how link keys are handled (from timestamps to incremental integers).
-Take a look at `data/updates.txt` content.

-#### `updates.txt` contains `updateMethodDatastoreIds`

-Try to delete it and refresh your page while being logged in.

-#### `updates.txt` doesn't exist or doesn't contain `updateMethodDatastoreIds`

-1. Create `data/updates.txt` if it doesn't exist
-2. Paste this string in the update file `;updateMethodRenameDashTags;`
-3. Login to Shaarli
-4. Delete the update file
-5. Refresh